 RRA is Not Lie Detection or Voice Stress Analysis

 Lie Detection is the process of making a final, binary determination of truth, “lie” or “no lie.”
-Technology used to assist human experts in the one on one application to help make that final determination are true lie detectors.
+Technology used to assist human experts in the one on one application to help make that final determination are lie detectors.

 Voice Stress Analysis (VSA), developed in the 1960s, is a manually administered process that evaluates frequencies associated with the voice below 20Hz (typically 8-14 Hz).
 VSA is used almost exclusively during face-to-face, specialized interviews involving specific interrogation techniques.
 The goal is to identify truth and deception and gain admissions and confessions, similar to polygraph testing.